 Missing data is classified as MCAR when it is unrelated to observed responses or specific values.
 (Rouzinov & Serguei, 2022)

-Bennett (2001) provided an example of this concept, describing a scenario in which a researcher, while reviewing raw data forms, randomly removed some part of the data.
+An example of this concept, describing a scenario in which a researcher, while reviewing raw data forms, randomly removed some part of the data.
 In this case, the removed data forms were randomly removed and were not related to specific values or observed responses.
-Additionally, if data is absent due to design or samples being lost in transit, it is also classified as MCAR (Kang, 2013).(Donges, ) (Bennett & Derrick, 2009) (Kang & Hyun, 2013)
+Additionally, if data is absent due to design or samples being lost in transit, it is also classified as MCAR.
+(Donges, ) (Bennett & Derrick, 2009) (Kang & Hyun, 2013)

 Missing at random (MAR)